OlhaSvezhentseva/python-label_processing/scripts/postprocessing/postprocessing.md

 Parameters:

-transcripts: is the file you want correct transcripts from.
+--transcripts: is the file you want correct transcripts from.
 It makes sense to use corrected_transcripts.json that was created in the previous step (filter.py).

-freq: is the number of the most frequent words that low-frequent words will be compared to.
+--freq: is the number of the most frequent words that low-frequent words will be compared to.

-dist: threshold for Edit distance.
+--dist: threshold for Edit distance.
 Distance less/equal than this value will be considered to be a small one, so that the low-frequence word can be changed.

-voc: (optional, per default False): path to the vocabulary When not specified, the script creates a vocabulary with each unique word and its count and saves it as vocabulary.csv.
+--voc: (optional, per default False): path to the vocabulary When not specified, the script creates a vocabulary with each unique word and its count and saves it as vocabulary.csv.
 If there is a vocabulary already, you may pass it to save time.